specialized806/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 ### Does this advice cover presenter traffic?

-It doesn't; the advice above is purely for those attending the event.
+It doesn't; the preceding advice is purely for those attending the event.
 Presenting from within Teams will see the presenter's traffic flowing to the Optimize marked UDP endpoints listed in URL/IP service row 11 with detailed VPN offload advice outlined in the [Implement VPN split tunneling](microsoft-365-vpn-implement-split-tunnel.md#implement-vpn-split-tunneling) section of [Implementing VPN split tunneling for Microsoft 365](microsoft-365-vpn-implement-split-tunnel.md).

 ## Related articles